Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Introduction

-Only few works have studied interactions of features in symmetric Siamese encoders \citep{bilrp, emnlp, eacl, bilrp_naacl} and, to the best of our knowledge, they are yet to be explored in non-symmetric models like vision-language dual encoders such as \gls{clip}.\\ In this work, we address this research gap and aim at a means to analyze which aspects in two given inputs dual encoders compare to predict a similarity for them by generalizing previous work for language-only Siamese encoders \citep{emnlp, eacl}.
-Our contributions, illustrated in Figure \ref{fig:fist_vs_second_order}, are the following: \\ (1) We derive a general second-order feature attribution method that can explain \textit{interactions} between inputs of any differentiable dual encoder model.
+Despite the wide-spread application of dual encoder models, an open question remains \textit{how} these models compare their two inputs.
+Common first-order attribution methods like Shapley values \citep{shap} or \gls{ig} \citep{ig} can only provide limited insights into dual encoders because they attribute to \textit{individual} features \citep{vis_exp_sim, exp_sim_learners, inthessian, shapleytaylor}.
+However, similarity fundamentally depends on comparisons and, therefore, on \textit{interactions} of features \citep{tversky, lin}.
+In dual encoders this manifests in the final cosine-similarity of the two embeddings, resulting in all terms contributing to the output similarity score to contain multiplicative dependencies between the two inputs.
+In such multiplicative terms, a change in one involved feature affects the contribution of others; hence, these features interact.\\ Only few works have studied feature interaction in symmetric Siamese encoders \citep{bilrp, emnlp, eacl, bilrp_naacl} and they have remained almost entirely unstudied in non-symmetric dual encoders like \gls{clip} \citep{ilime}.\\ In this work, we address this research gap and aim at a means to analyze which aspects in two given inputs dual encoders compare in order to predict a similarity for them.
+Our contributions are the following: \\ (1) Motivated by the theory behind \gls{ig} (cf. Appendix \ref{apx:ig}), we derive a general second-order feature attribution method that can explain \textit{interactions} between inputs of any differentiable dual encoder model.
 The method does not rely on any modification of the trained model, nor on additional optimization.
-Required changes to the original code are minimal and easily transferable to different architectures (implementation details in Appendix \ref{apx:implementation}).
-We will make our code available.\\ (2) We apply the method to a range of \gls{clip} models and demonstrate that they can capture fine-grained interactions between corresponding parts of captions and regions in images.
+(2) We apply our method to a range of \gls{clip} models and demonstrate that they can capture fine-grained interactions between corresponding parts of captions and regions in images.
 They identify matching objects across the input modes and also penalize mismatches.
 Using image-captioning datasets with object bounding-box annotations, we evaluate the extent and limitations of this \textit{intrinsic visual-linguistic grounding ability} in a wide range of \gls{clip} models.

-We find large variation for different object classes and pronounced out-of-domain effects.
-An error analysis reveals typical failure categories.
+Figure \ref{fig:fist_vs_second_order} illustrates our interaction attributions showing how they can point out corresponding parts of captions and regions in images.
+In contrast, first-order alternatives cannot access these interactions but only provide insights into aspects important to the \textit{overall} similarity between a text and image input.